 “We never had rats,” says Magda.
 “Rabbits aplenty.
 Rats?
 Not that I was aware of.”

 “Quick!
 Fetch that pillowcase,” Sly tells Reisig.
 “Drop it at her feet.
 Make a fuss.
 Growl at it, paw at it.”
-Reisig retrieves the shredded case and presents it to Magda with a flourish.
-He widens his nostrils, sniffs at it, snarls at it, for good measure, drools on it.
+Reisig retrieves the shredded case and presents it to Magda.
+He sniffs at it, snarls at it, for good measure, drools on it.

 “Bring it to me, that’s a good boy,” encourages Drusilla.
 The item delivered into her hands, she examines it.
 Pretending to be infuriated, she squalls, “It’s a pillowcase!
 Those down-towns hate me.
 They throw rocks, call me names.
 Now they’ve filled a bag with rats and released them on us.
 A new way of tormenting me!
 This is why we need a guard dog.”

-“He gets his chance,” says Dag, “unpromising as he is.
+“He gets his chance,” replies Dag, “unpromising as he is.
 In the garden, days.
 In the lane, nights, to discourage lurkers.
 He earns his keep.
 No more fancy helpings, he feeds off rat.”

 “No need to go that far.
 He will hunt, it’s his nature.”

-“Let’s make damn good and certain of that.
+“Let’s make damn good and certain, eh?
 I want to see a dead rat by day’s end or – how much fairer can I be? – end of day tomorrow.
 This invasion has got to be nipped, before they multiply.
 Yes, we have rabbits.
 Yes, we have mice.
 Rats are another thing.
 Your mama is terrified of them.
-She grew up on the doorstep of rat-town.
+She grew up on the doorstep of Rat-Town.
 A story goes, she was bitten in the cradle.
-The rats must disappear, immediately.
+The rats must disappear.
 If your animal can’t do it, another can.
 This lug – look at him, all he’s done is sit in the one spot all morning – this is no ratter here.
 A wiry terrier is what’s needed.
 I’m for sending him on his way right now.”

 Dru’s kicking Dag in the shins, screaming “No – no – no!”